hozumi/hiccup-bridge/README.md

 </c-->
 ```

 Generated html are not indented in current version.
-Indent it manually.
+Indent it manually.<br>
-Hicv tag in the head is a little hack for internal parser.
+Hicv tag in the head is a little hack for internal parser.<br>
 Clojure code are wrapped by c-- tag.<br>

+## Usage

+### Hiccup function to html

+    % lein hicv 2html

+The functions which include hiccup vector are gathered from source files and converted to html files under "hicv" directory.

+    % ls -l hicv
+    -rw-r--r--  1 fatrow  staff   434 10 30 00:37 your.app.namespace.view1.html
+    -rw-r--r--  1 fatrow  staff   895 10 30 00:37 your.app.namespace.view2.html

+Files are created at each namespace file.
+If you want to separate file, use **2htmls**

+    % lein hicv 2htmls
+    % ls -l hicv
+    -rw-r--r--  1 fatrow  staff   434 10 30 00:37 your.app.namespace.view1.render-sidebar.html
+    -rw-r--r--  1 fatrow  staff   895 10 30 00:37 your.app.namespace.view1.render-page.html
+    -rw-r--r--  1 fatrow  staff   895 10 30 00:37 your.app.namespace.view2.render-my-page.html

 ### Html to hiccup function